How to operate Tensor#

 Divide the Tensor into multiple sub-Tensors of the same size.

-For more interfaces and detailed instructions, please refer to Manipulation Functions API documentation.
+For more interfaces and detailed instructions, please refer to manipulation API documentation.